wy80818/DOD_JUN2025_WRITEUPS/75 - Secret.txt Society/WRITEUP_Sec.md

 # Secret.txt Society - 75 Points

-**Description:** our team suspects that a Juche Jaguar developer accidentally left somethign interesting behind on a public site.
+**Description:** Our team suspects that a Juche Jaguar developer accidentally left somethign interesting behind on a public site.
 You've been tasked with examining its structure.
 Can you uncover what the bots were told to ignore?
 Start with the usual entry points a crawler might explore.
 One disalloweed path leads to a page where someone left behind more than just code.

 **Supplementary Materials:** A URL to the website.